 Glass is processed in the UK and abroad

 All of your recyclable material that is collected at your kerbside is processed in a Materials Recycling Facility (MRF).
 Glass is separated from other recyclable materials and sent to facilities in the UK and Europe (West Yorkshire, Derbyshire, Buckinghamshire, South Yorkshire and abroad in the Netherlands) where the glass is processed into glass cullet, or pellets.
 The final product is either used for bottle manufacturing or for aggregate in road construction.

-Green waste is processed in London and the home counties
+Green waste is processed in the home counties

 Hardcore is processed in London